avargasv/ContribsGH-A/PostA.md

 in turn, interact with other actors executing in independent threads, making our main thread wait for at most the time specified by `futureTimeout`.
 If after that time limit our `Future` is not yet finished, an exception will be raised.

-The actor system was created a few lines before the code segment just shown by means of the expression:
+The actor system was created a few lines above the code segment just shown by means of the expression:
 `
 val system: ActorSystem[ContributorsByOrg] = ActorSystem(ContribsGHMain(), "ContribsGh-AkkaSystem")
 `